spruceid/rebase/rust/rebase_witness_sdk/README.md

 ```

 The `Contents`, `Statements`, and `Proofs` enums are each wrappers around all structs implementing the associated trait (`Content`, `Statement`, and `Proof`) exposed in the underlying Rebase lib.
 As an example, `Statements` looks like:
+(NOTE: This does not include the NftOwnership flow which is currently implemented but NOT production ready).

 ```rust
 #[derive(Clone, Deserialize, Serialize)]
 #[serde(rename = "opts")]